 Read more brony history with the drop-down sections below!

 The origin of bronies [2010 - 2011]

 While the show was preparing to air, the debate of modern children's cartoons being nothing more than toy commercials was raised.
-No matter what Hasbro's intentions were, the production team behind Friendship is Magic made sure that the cartoon they were producing was indeed of high quality and as a result, the show gained the attention of an unexpected audience.
+No matter what Hasbro's intentions were, the production team behind Friendship is Magic made sure that the cartoon they were producing was indeed of high quality.
+As a result, the show gained the attention of an unexpected audience.

-Many users of 4Chan, a popular image board known for being the birthplace of countless memes, latched onto the show during this time.
+Many users of 4Chan, a controversial anonymous image board known for being the birthplace of various internet trends, latched onto the show during this time.
 Users began to excitedly post thread after thread of endless pony pictures.
-Some of it was for ironic humor, while some users found themselves genuinely enjoying the show and looking for others to discuss it with.
-At one point, posts about ponies had to be banned from the site due to the sheer amount of pony spam.
-A number of people rose up against the show expressing hatred toward those who even mention something pony related because of fans' proclivity to share pony content, sometimes in places where it was not wanted.
+Some of it was for the sake of ironic humor, while some users found themselves genuinely enjoying the show and looking for others to discuss it with.
+At one point posts about ponies were banned from the site due to the sheer amount of pony spam.
+A number of people rose up against the show expressing hatred toward those who even mention something pony related, likely because of fans' proclivity to sometimes share pony content in places where it was not wanted.